aistairc/spatiotemporal-nav/README.md

 |   |
 |   ...
 |   |
-│   └── origin (All pedestrians' maps on 000 scenes)
-│       ├── 000.png
+│   └── origin      (Current pedestrians' maps of the whole 000 scene) │       ├── 000.png
 |       ...
 │       └── 899.png